 - 7.1 Depending on the Council's Investment Board agreement to recommend particular business cases put forward for approval, it is possible that borrowing will be considered in future for larger capital schemes.
-However this will be considered on a case by case basis. - 7.2 Borrowing could be used for "invest to save" projects providing the cost of servicing the debt is contained within the revenue savings/income the project generates, the project generates a positive net present value and the payback period for invest to save projects should be shorter than the life of the asset. - 7.3 The following issues will be considered prior to undertaking any external borrowing: - Affordability - Maturity profile of existing debt - Interest rate and refinancing risk
+However this will be considered on a case by case basis. - 7.2 Borrowing could be used for "invest to save" projects providing the cost of servicing the debt is contained within the revenue savings/income the project generates, the project generates a positive net present value and the payback period for invest to save projects should be shorter than the life of the asset. - 7.3 The Council has set out its intention to deliver an Asset Delivery Programme which will consider how the Council's key strategic sites can deliver the objectives set out in its Asset Strategy.
+The preferred option is consolidation of the Council operations at the Freight House; it is estimated at the Outline Business Case stage that this option would have a net capital funding requirement of £0.6m (representing a capital cost of £3.4m partially offset by capital receipts of £2.8m).
+These figures are included in the medium term capital expenditure forecasts shown above. - 7.4 The net capital funding requirement is currently assumed to be funded from the Council's reserves.
+As the Council currently has sufficient resources within its Hard/Soft Infrastructure Fund Reserve (which were set aside for this purpose), at this stage it is not anticipated that any long-term borrowing would be required.
+Shorter term cash requirements will depend on the delivery profile of the Programme, in particular when capital receipts are realised, and it is possible borrowing could be required to fund works during the delivery phase.
+Full Council approval would be sought before any borrowing was

-- Borrowing source including Internal - 7.4 Sources of borrowing.
-In conjunction with advice from its treasury advisor, the council will keep under review the following external borrowing sources: - Public Works Loan Board (PWLB) (or its replacement) - any institution approved for investments - any other bank or building society authorised to operate in the UK - UK public and private sector pension funds (except for Essex Pension Fund) - Capital market bond investors - Municipal Bonds Agency created to enable local authority bond issues - Capital markets (stock issues, commercial paper and bills) - 7.5 Borrowing would add pressure on the revenue budget as MRP and interest would become payable.
-The capacity to make these payments would need to be identified in advance, to ensure they are affordable. - 7.6 Where capital expenditure on an asset is financed wholly or partly by borrowing or credit arrangements, MRP is to be determined by reference to the life of the asset.
+- undertaken as this would represent a change to the Council's current Capital and Treasury Management Strategy. - 7.5 The following issues will be considered prior to undertaking any external borrowing: - Affordability - Maturity profile of existing debt - Interest rate and refinancing risk - Borrowing source including Internal - 7.6 Sources of borrowing.
+In conjunction with advice from its treasury advisor, the council will keep under review the following external borrowing sources: - Public Works Loan Board (PWLB) (or its replacement) - any institution approved for investments - any other bank or building society authorised to operate in the UK - UK public and private sector pension funds (except for Essex Pension Fund) - Capital market bond investors - Municipal Bonds Agency created to enable local authority bond issues - Capital markets (stock issues, commercial paper and bills) - 7.7 Borrowing would add pressure on the revenue budget as MRP and interest would become payable.
+The capacity to make these payments would need to be identified in advance, to ensure they are affordable. - 7.8 Where capital expenditure on an asset is financed wholly or partly by borrowing or credit arrangements, MRP is to be determined by reference to the life of the asset.
 With the Equal_Instalment approach, MRP is determined by reference to the life of the asset and an equal amount charged in each year.
 The Annuity method involves a more complex calculation.
 Here, MRP is the principal element for the year of the annuity required to repay over the asset life the amount of capital expenditure financed by borrowing.